 Australia’s original spa town has been drawing visitors to its mineral rich waters for more than 100 years.
 Head straight for the Hepburn Bathhouse to soak in the pools and indulge in a dreamy spa treatment.
 Once you’re suitably relaxed, have a wander around the charming town of Daylesford and its quirky boutiques, galleries, antique stores and second-hand bookshops.
 Grab a late lunch at the Farmers Arms, the oldest pub in town that’s had a seriously swish makeover.

 Queensland’s beaches tend to get all the press, but head inland for the day and you’ll be amazed at the beauty of the lush hinterland.
 The Glass House Mountains dominate the landscape with their striking vertical columns formed by volcanic activity.
-You can appreciate them from the climate-controlled comfort of your car or get your blood pumping with a hike.
+You can appreciate them from the climate-controlled comfort of your car, by helicopter or get your blood pumping with abseiling or rock climbing.
 The area is dotted with delightful little towns such as Montville and Maleny where the quiet streets are lined with excellent restaurants including the two-hatted The Long Apron.

 All of Tasmania is a gourmet paradise but on Bruny Island, things get even more delicious.
 Spend the day driving around this little laid-back gem, stopping off to sample smoked meats, freshly shucked oysters, artisan cheeses, crunchy sourdough, creamy fudge and the best locally grown produce.
 Visit Australia’s southernmost winery to pick up some fantastic cool-climate chardonnay or try a flight of Tasmanians single malts at the Bruny Island House of Whisky.
 You’ll probably need a nap on the ferry home.